Domain-Specific Tensor Languages: Design of Albert

 In this section we provide the design of {\sc{}Albert}.
 We intend our design to match Einstein notation as closely as possible.
 This aim is achieved except for the following two differences: \begin{enumerate}\item{}Indices can range over the dimensions of any space (not just atomic vector spaces\footnote{Einstein notation can be easily extended to make indices range over the dimensions of any space, even though this is rarely found in the literature. })\item{}Indices are always explicitly bound\end{enumerate} The first difference is motivated by polymorphism considerations: we make many functions polymorphic over the vector space that they manipulate, and as a consequence the corresponding indices can range over the dimensions of tensor or scalar vector spaces.
 For instance, when we write \(\mathsf{delta}\mskip 3.0mu_{\mathsf{i}}\mskip 3.0mu^{\mathsf{j}}\), indices (\(_{\mathsf{i}}\), \(^{\mathsf{j}}\)) may range over order-2 tensor spaces, in which case the corresponding Einstein notation would be the product of two Kronecker deltas.

-The second difference is motivated by the need to follow the lambda calculus conventions, which is required to embed a {\sc{}dsl} in a reasonable functional language.
+The second difference is motivated by the need to follow the functional programming conventions, which is required to embed the {\sc{}dsl} in Haskell, or any functional language without macros.
 Besides, to avoid confusion, in {\sc{}Albert} we choose names in all letters for combinators.
 For instance, when the conventional notation is the Greek letter \(δ\), we write \(\mathsf{delta}\) in {\sc{}Albert}.

 The principles and most of the interface of {\sc{}Albert} is presented in this section.
 The tensor-field specific functions are discussed in \cref{135}.
 The complete interface is summarised in \cref{263} and \cref{264}.